Tinubu, Atiku, Obi's Interest, 4 Other Key Political Facts About Edo Governorship Election

 Source: Twitter

-The upcoming Edo State governorship election on Saturday will witness a proxy rematch between Governor Godwin Obaseki and former Governor Adams Oshiomhole.
+The upcoming Edo state governorship election will witness a proxy rematch between Governor Godwin Obaseki and former Governor Adams Oshiomhole.
 This will be their third electoral showdown since 2020, considering the fact that the candidates are politically inexperienced.

-The Saturday Ohiomhole's Ohiomhole's final chance to assert his dominance over Obaseki.
-On the other hand, the election is an opportunity for the governor to prove his strength as a political force.
+This Saturday represents Oshiomhole's final chance to assert his dominance over Obaseki.
+Conversely, the election offers the governor an opportunity to demonstrate his strength as a political force.

 Oshiomoho controls the APC's state structure, remains influential in Edo North, and attracts federal support.
 Obaseki has state-level incumbency, and Edo South has a significant voting population.
 Both leaders have significant weaknesses that may impact their parties' candidates.